Lazy Luddite Log

 Now more than anytime in my life the default is to assume we are nothing like those we argue with.
 Combined with this is a sense that many of us now define our politics by what we oppose rather than what we represent (as discussed here).
 And to the extent we represent something it tends to be defined by demographics rather than ideology.
 The notion of universals that we can all subscribe to is replaced by clannish interests determined by what we are rather than what we believe.

 With all this in mind the Political Objectives Test may be rather obsolete.
-It can hardly compete with newer and slicker Internet-based interactions fostering a growth in political awareness that is both rapid and rudimentary in nature.
+It can hardly compete with newer and slicker Internet-based interactions fostering a rapid growth in political awareness that is rudimentary in nature.
 I hark back to the many times I stood at polling places for a political party.
 It was usual for campaigners across party lines to interact well and this frequently surprised the average apolitical voter.
-The impression of politics as conflict (admittedly bolstered by the use of military words like ‘campaign’ and the play-acting of parliaments) is never disabused by the rushed and distorted forms of indoctrination I now observe online.
+The impression of politics as conflict (admittedly bolstered by the use of military words like 'campaign' and the play-acting of parliaments) is never disabused by the rushed and distorted politicization I now observe.
 And since political activity can safely be enacted from ones own room one need never have caricatures of politics challenged.

 If you are still interested in my test you can always take it manually at this site of mine.
 But there are more fun ways of spending time.